ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 of this example is to show the cryptographic operations.
-In this example, the client is configured with the oblivious relay resource URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the Oblivious Gateway URI `https://example.com/oblivious/request`.
+In this example, the client is configured with the oblivious relay resource URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the oblivious gateway resource URI `https://example.com/oblivious/request`.
 The target resource URI, i.e., the resource the client ultimately wishes to query, is `https://example.com`.